bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 Entity Class Editor
 -------------------

-The |axon-ivy| Entity Class editor lets you configure the process data objects of |axon-ivy| similar to the :ref:`data-class-editor`.
-The process data is the data that
-"flows" through your processes.
-Additionally an Entity Class has information where and how to store the data of a class and its attributes to a relational database.
+The Axon Ivy Entity Class editor lets you configure the process data objects of Axon Ivy similar to the :ref:`data-class-editor`.
+The process data is the data that "flows" through your processes.
+An Entity Class has additional information about where and how to store the data of a class and its attributes in a relational database.

 Use this editor to add new data fields to your Entity Class, to change the type of a field or to document your Entity Class or Entity Class Fields.

 Accessibility
 ^^^^^^^^^^^^^

-|axon-ivy| Project Tree > double click on a Entity Class entry in the tree
+Axon Ivy Project Tree > double click on an Entity Class entry in the tree

 New > Entity Class > then the editor opens if the class was created successfully